-The maximum power allowances for expansion cards in your computer can accommodate three 15-watt, two 25-watt cards, or one 15-watt card and one-25 watt card.
-Some detailed guidelines are presented in the following table.
+The maximum power allowances for expansion cards in your computer can accommodate three 15-watt cards, two 25-watt cards, or one 15-watt card and one 25-watt card.
+The maximum power allowance for each individual internal storage device is 10 watts.